 Source: Michigan League for Public Policy, 2017 Right Start Annual Report on Maternal and Child Health, Muskegon Community Report

-According to Kids Count data, released August 9th, 2017, the Black infant mortality rate, or B-IMR, in Muskegon County has more than doubled in an 8-year time span.
+According to Kids Count data, released August 9th, 2017, the Black infant mortality rate, or B-IMR, in the City of Muskegon has more than doubled in an 8-year time span.
 The infant mortality rate measures the number of infants who died per 1,000 infants born.
 This makes it possible to compare places with different population sizes, or groups within a population.
 The data in the report compares a “rolling average” or the average of a 3-year time span, 2008 – 2010 and 2013 – 2015.
 For a relatively rare event like an infant death, years are combined to get enough numbers to make sure the statistics are not related to chance.

-The community report for Muskegon County points to the Maternal Infant Health Programs (MIHP) at Muskegon County’s two Federally Qualified Health Centers, Muskegon Family Care (MFC) and Hackley Community Care (HCC) and several programs through Catholic Charities of West MI as examples of efforts.
+The community report for Muskegon points to the Maternal Infant Health Programs (MIHP) at Muskegon County’s two Federally Qualified Health Centers, Muskegon Family Care (MFC) and Hackley Community Care (HCC) and several programs through Catholic Charities of West MI as examples of efforts.
 Policy recommendations in the full report include: